-- Entering the IP Address for iServer device (for example 192.168.1.200). - Specifying Socket (or Port) Number (1000 or 2000 depending on iServer settings). - Defining RS485 Unit # interface address (1 to 199).
-Enter "0" for RS232 interface or for iServer. - Entering Reading Command.
-Normally set to X01 to obtain reading from the devices.
-If you want to change this setting, refer to HTTPget Section 4.8. - Defining the Alarm Setup (High/Low, High value, or Low value). - Specifying Pause Interval.
-It determines how many seconds each subsequential alarm notification will be sent. - Determining Monitor Interval.
+- Entering the IP address for iServer device (for example 128.100.101.98). - Specifying Socket number (1000 for iServer). - Defining RS485 Unit # serial interface address (1 to 199).
+Enter "0" for RS232 interface. - Entering Reading command.
+Normally set to X01 to obtain reading from the devices. - Defining the Alarm setup (High/Low, High value, or Low value). - Specifying Pause Interval.
+It determines how many seconds each subsequential alarm notification will be sent. - Determining Monitor interval.
 It establishes the interval or time resolution in seconds for which readings will be obtained from the device.